CleverTap/PushTemplates/README.md

 ## Rating Template

-Rating template lets your users give you feedback, this feedback is captures as an event in CleverTap with the rating as the event property so that it can later be actionable.<br/>(Expanded and unexpanded example)<br/>
+Rating template lets your users give you feedback, this feedback is captured in the event Notification Clicked with in the property "wzrk_c2a".<br/>(Expanded and unexpanded example)<br/>

 ![Rating](https://github.com/CleverTap/PushTemplates/blob/0.0.3/screens/rating.gif)